-Early 19th century US passports are rare to find for collectors.
-This masterpiece is significant to US history and any museum would love to have it!
+Early 19th-century US passports are rare to find for collectors.
+This masterpiece is significant to US history, and any museum would love to have it!
 Massachusetts has played a significant historical, cultural, and commercial role in American history and became the sixth state to ratify the US Constitution.
-Caleb Strong was twice Governor of Massachusetts, US Senator and played an influential role in drafting the US constitution.
-Sadly he left the Constitutional Congress earlier as many others too, so he missed to sign the constitution.
-Only 38 of 55 participating members signed finally the constitution.
-However, this document is true US history and one of the earliest US passports I ever had.
+Caleb Strong was twice the Governor of Massachusetts and a US Senator and was influential in drafting the US constitution.
+Sadly he left the Constitutional Congress earlier than many others, so he missed signing the constitution.
+Only 38 of 55 participating members finally signed the constitution.
+However, this document is true US history and one of my earliest US passports.
 Extremely hard to find and at the same time in excellent condition for its age of 200 years.

 Why is Massachusetts a Commonwealth?

 From 1776 to 1780, the words “State of Massachusetts Bay” appeared on top of all acts and resolutions.
 In 1780, the Massachusetts Constitution went into effect.
 Part Two of the Constitution, under the heading “Frame of Government” states: “that the people … form themselves into a free, sovereign, and independent body politic, or state by the name of The Commonwealth of Massachusetts.”
 Virginia (on June 29, 1776) and Pennsylvania (on September 25, 1776) adopted Constitutions which called their respective states commonwealths.
 Kentucky is also called a commonwealth in its full official state name (and in the Third Kentucky Constitution of 1850).
 Commonwealths are states, but the reverse is not valid.
 The term “Commonwealth” does not describe or provide for any specific political status or legal relationship when used by a state.
 Those that do use it are equal to those that do not.
 Massachusetts is a commonwealth because the term is contained in the Constitution.